nischalk17/WebTechProject/README.md

-Event Planner Website using html, css, js and php
+Event Planner Website using HTML, CSS, JS and PHP